 Features

-Prezet offers image optimization capabilities out of the box, enhancing your markdown-based blog with responsive, efficiently-loaded images like the one below.
+Prezet offers comprehensive image handling capabilities out of the box, enhancing your markdown-based blog with both responsive, efficiently-loaded images and interactive viewing features.

 When you include a locally referenced image in your markdown file, Prezet's custom CommonMark extension, MarkdownImageExtension, transforms the standard image tag into a responsive, optimized version.